VimalShekar/vimalshekar.github.io/_posts/2017-08-12-Checking-Username-password-is-valid.md

 ---
 layout: post
-title: Getting User Names and Passwords from Windows Credential Manager using PowerShell - Part 1 - Web Credentials
+title: Checking if a given username and password is valid in PowerShell
 date: 2017-09-10
 category: ScriptSamples
 ---